YTread Logo

 beans

-are like fancy nouveau jelly beans, at least when I was a kid there was like social capital and having certain flavors of Jelly Belly in the diner butter popcorn there wasn't a lot of prestige I know Jelly Belly has dozens of flavors well the smell is terrible best thing to say about Jelly Belly. it's that they're novel, so there's kind of a fun in identifying the flavors.
+, at least when I was a child, there was like social capital and having certain flavors of Jelly Belly in the dining room, butter popcorn, there was not much prestige, I know that Jelly Belly has dozens of flavors, well the smell is terrible, the best thing that can be said about Jelly Belly. is that they are novel and therefore there is a kind of fun in identifying the flavors.

 pastry chef attempts to make gourmet jelly belly jelly beans bon app tit

 I can't even tell what it is.
 I think it's supposed to be vanilla.
-This I think is sour apple. very smooth lime mix put that back there is a root beer yeah actually i remember a bit like in NW root beers this one isn't bad sort of a crumbly shell firm but pliable it's like it's pretty waxy , err, I wonder if it's mostly made of wax, it might be fun to choose flavors completely off the beaten path and I've never tried in
+I think this one is sour apple.
+Green apple.
+What is different.
+This is actually a very mild lime blend, put that one behind it, there's a root beer, yeah actually I remember something like in northwest root beers, this one's not bad, I like it, they're so small and the layer around them is much more of a crumbly shell, firm but flexible, it's like it's quite waxy, err.
+I wonder if it's made primarily of wax.
+It might be fun to choose flavors that are completely out of the ordinary and the ones I've never tried in

 gourmet